 A patron may put a hold on any circulating material within the NEXT shared catalog system.
 Patrons should receive written instructions on how to place holds online when they sign up for a card.
 Staff can also place at hold for you at the circulation desk or over the phone.
 Depending on the settings on a patron’s account, they will either receive an e-mail or a phone call when the material becomes available.
 Once the patron is notified, they have one week to pick up the material before it is put back into circulation.

 II.
 Library Services

 Staff will make every effort to supply information for reference questions, using this library’s own core reference section, the Internet, or by calling other library reference sections.
 If answers are not found in the above sources, referrals should be made to appropriate organizations or agencies.

 Reference requests may be made by phone, mail, or in person.

 Reference service is defined as “help in finding answers to short questions, such as definitions, addresses for agencies or political offices, dates of events, titles of books, etc. It is not the seeking and gathering of materials needed for a report.
 Although library staff will be happy to assist anyone in locating pertinent material for an assignment, the patron needs to visit the library and be actively involved in the research process.

 B. Equipment Usage

-- Patrons with a library card or valid ID may check out desktop computers, phone chargers, an SD card reader, laptops and iPads within the library.
+1. Any guest may check out desktop computers, meeting and study rooms.
+Patrons with a library card or valid ID may check out phone chargers, an SD card reader, laptops and iPads within the library.
 Only adult patrons may check out laptops, and they must provide their driver’s license, car keys or cell phone to be held at the desk until the safe return of the laptop.
 Black-and-white prints made from computers are free for the first three pages and 10 cents per page thereafter.
 Color print-outs are all 25 cents per page and must be sent to the copier.